Sustainable design: Incorporating sustainable interior design

 Sustainable interior design can be incorporated through various techniques: water efficiency, energy efficiency, using non-toxic, sustainable or recycled materials, using manufactured processes and producing products with more energy efficiency, building longer lasting and better functioning products, designing reusable and recyclable products, following the sustainable design standards and guidelines, and more.
-For example, a room with large windows to allow for maximum sunlight should have neutral colored interiors to help bounce the light around and increase comfort levels while reducing light energy requirement.
+For example, a room with large windows to allow for maximum sunlight should have neutral coloured interiors to help bounce the light around and increase comfort levels while reducing light energy requirement.
 The size should, however, be carefully considered to avoid window glare.

 Interior Designers must take types of paints, adhesives, and more into consideration during their designing and manufacturing phase so they do not contribute to harmful environmental factors.
 Choosing whether to use a wood floor to marble tiled floor or carpeted floor can reduce energy consumption by the level of insulation that they provide.
 Utilizing materials that can withhold 24-hour health care facilities, such as linoleum, scrubbable cotton wall coverings, recycled carpeting, low toxic adhesive, and more.

 Furthermore, incorporating sustainability can begin before the construction process begins.
-Purchasing items from sustainable local businesses, analyzing the longevity of a product, taking part in recycling by purchasing recycled materials, and more should be taken into consideration.
+Purchasing items from sustainable local businesses, analysing the longevity of a product, taking part in recycling by purchasing recycled materials, and more should be taken into consideration.
 Supporting local, sustainable businesses is the first step, as this not only increases the demand for sustainable products, but also reduces unsustainable methods.
 Traveling all over to find specific products or purchasing products from overseas contributes to carbon emissions in the atmosphere, pulling further away from the sustainable aspect.
 Once the products are found, it is important to check if the selection follows the Cradle-to-cradle design (C2C) method and they are also able to be reclaimed, recycled, and reused.
 Also paying close attention to energy-efficient products during this entire process contributes to the sustainability factors.
 The aesthetic of a space does not have to be sacrificed in order to achieve sustainable interior design.
 Every environment and space can incorporate materials and choices to reducing environmental impact, while still providing durability and functionality.